-Muscle fibers are thinner than human hair yet each can support 1000x its' own weight.
+Muscle fibers are thinner than a human hair yet each can support 1000x its' own weight.

-No other mammal has as such a large a proportion of fat around the buttocks as humans…no one seems to know why this is true, although theories are abound.
+No other mammal has as such a large proportion of fat around the buttocks as humans…no one seems to know why this is true, although theories abound.

 The penis contains no muscle tissue.